Spacing & Layout Tokens: Architectural Foundations & Token Hierarchy

 outputReferences: true preserves the var(--space-4) chain in the output file rather than resolving to 1rem, so the built CSS remains semantically inspectable and the dependency graph stays auditable at runtime.

-Fluid Interpolation with Container-Aware Layout Tokens
+Fluid Interpolation with Container-Aware Layout Tokens Link to this section

 /* Fluid spacing tokens — bounds respect the 8pt grid at each extreme */